Azure-Samples/architecture-recommender-agent/README.md

 This app template is built on top of [Teams AI library](https://aka.ms/teams-ai-library).
 It showcases how to build an AI agent in Teams capable of chatting with users and helping users accomplish a specific task using natural language right in the Teams conversations, such as managing tasks.

+## Use Case:
+Software architects accumulate vast libraries of diagrams, white-papers, and Confluence pages from past projects.
+When a new initiative kicks off they often comb through this unstructured content manually to find reusable patterns—a slow and error-prone task.
+This application automates that research using Large Language Models (LLMs) and agentic workflows to surface the closest-matching reference architectures and explain how each one satisfies—or falls short of—the new project's requirements.

 ## Azure AI Foundry Integration

 This template integrates with **Azure AI Foundry** to leverage enterprise-grade AI capabilities while interfacing the agent in Teams: